idebtor/JoyJava/LamdaExpression.md

-# Comparator with Lambda Expression in Jave 8
+# Comparator with Lambda Expression in Java 8
 -------------------

 Overview